gr4ndsmurf/OfficeFever-Clone/README.md

 # 🎮 Office Fever Clone

-A simple clone of the popular mobile game "Office Fever", recreated for learning and practice purposes.
+A simple Unity clone of the popular mobile game Office Fever.
+Built for educational purposes to explore game mechanics and mobile optimization techniques.

 ## 📸 Gameplay